allegheny-college-cmpsc-100-fall-2023/course-materials/lecture-content/lecture-links.md

 ## Functions with return statements
 ### October 18, 2023

+In lieu of live class, please watch the videos below and complete the exercise!
+The ghost video is an optional challenge for now, but may be a big help in our upcoming lab.

 ### Lecture Content
 - Getting Started with Return Statements Demo: [Video](https://drive.google.com/file/d/1H3w1aeqjLrkO9rzd12F282WCJ1wZ3BW3/view?usp=share_link) | [Trinket](https://trinket.io/python/fa52a87ccd)